Home

 C#

 Case.
-This C# keyword is part of switch.
+The C# keyword "case" is part of switch.
 We use this keyword to match constant values in switches.
 Case specifies a constant to be matched in the switch selection statement.

 switch